 About lymphedema

-Sometimes, lymphedema happens when lymph nodes are removed during surgery or lymphatic vessels (thin tubes that carry lymph fluid) become blocked by scar tissue after surgery.
+Sometimes, lymphedema happens when lymph nodes are taken out during surgery.
+Lymphedema also happens when lymphatic vessels (thin tubes that carry lymph fluid) become blocked by scar tissue after surgery.
 LVB surgery can be done to help treat lymphedema caused by blocked lymphatic vessels.

 To learn more about lymphedema, you can also read the New York State Department of Health’s resource Understanding Lymphedema.